shadowcache/Cuki-Artifact-Presto/README.md

 - S3

 First, you need to deploy hive with its metastore in hdfs and mysql.
 The TPC-DS data should be located in S3.
+We also prepare the TPC-DS data in our S3, if you want to access it, please contact us.
 Then compile the alluxio provided by us:
 ```cmd
 cd alluxio
 mvn clean install -Dmaven.javadoc.skip=true -DskipTests -Dlicense.skip=true -Dcheckstyle.skip=true -Dfindbugs.skip=true -Prelease